leap-stc/ChaosBench/README.md

     V component of wind, v ($ms^{-1}$) | &check; | &check; | &check; | &check; | &check; | &check; | &check; | &check; | &check; | &check; |
     Vertical velocity, w ($Pas^{-1}$) | &nbsp; | &nbsp; | &nbsp; | &nbsp; | &check; | &nbsp; | &nbsp; | &nbsp; | &nbsp; | &nbsp; |

-- TBD

-## 2. Data-Driven Models
-- CNN (UNet, ResNet)
+- __Baselines:__
+    - Physics-based models:
+        - [x] NCEP: National Centers for Environmental Prediction
+        - [x] CMA: China Meteorological Administration
+        - [x] UKMO: UK Meteorological Office
+        - [x] ECMWF: European Centre for Medium-Range Weather Forecasts
+    - Data-driven models:
+        - [x] UNet
+        - [x] Resnet
-- Generative (Autoencoder)
+        - [x] Lagged-Autoencoder
-- Fourier Neural Operator
+        - [x] Fourier Neural Operator (FNO)

-## 3. Metrics
+## 2. Metrics
+We divide our metrics into 2 classes: (1) ML-based, which cover evaluation used in conventional computer vision and forecasting tasks, (2) Physics-based, which are aimed to construct a more physically-faithful and explainable data-driven forecast.

+- __Vision-based:__
-- RMSE
+    - [x] RMSE
-- MAE
-- Bias
+    - [x] Bias
-- Anomaly Correlation Coefficient (ACC)
+    - [x] Anomaly Correlation Coefficient (ACC)
-- Coefficient of Determination ($R^2$)
+    - [x] Structural Similarity Index (SSIM)
+- __Physics-based:__
-- Spectral Divergence (*NEW*)
+    - [x] Spectral Divergence
+    - [x] Spectral Residual

+## 3. Tasks
+We presented two task, where the model still takes as inputs the __FULL__ 60 variables, but the benchmarking is done on either __ALL__ or __INDIVIDUAL__ target variable(s).

+- __Task 1: Full Dynamics Prediction.__
+It is aimed to target __ALL__ target channels simultaneously.
+This task is generally harder to perform but is useful to build a model that emulates the entire weather conditions.

+- __Task 2: Sparse Dynamics Prediction.__
+It is aimed to target an __INDIVIDUAL__ target channel.
+This task is useful to build long-term forecasting model for specific variables, such as surface temperature (t-1000) or surface humidity (q-1000).

-## 4. Tutorial
+## 4. Getting Started
-You can learn more about our benchmarking approach through our assortment of Jupyter notebooks under `notebooks`.
-It covers topics ranging from
+You can learn more about how to use our benchmark product through the following Jupyter notebooks under the `notebooks` directory.
+It covers topics ranging from:
 - `01*_dataset_exploration`
 - `02*_modeling`
 - `03*_training`
 - `04*_evaluation`

-## 5. Experiments
-We perform the following experiments:
-- Comparing the forecasting performance of physical and data-driven models
-- Evaluating the value of temporal information
-- TBD